Thanksgiving (band): Recent projects

 In late 2007 Orange adopted the moniker Lyllyys (and later AOK) and began performing with the greater Portland, OR experimental music scene including members of Rob Walmart, Jackie-O Motherfucker and White Rainbow.
 Around this time he contributed vocals to the LP Naked Acid by Valet and released two CDRs of free-form, electronic work.

 In 2011 Gnar Tapes released a double cassette of Orange's experimental recordings entitled Deep Stain Doublest Dubba Dope Duba Stank Dank Tape.
 According to the label, Orange had "suffered a near complete mental collapse, triggered by all manners of fatigue" following his most recent world tour and for a time "very few were aware of [his] activities or whereabouts."
 He has since recorded and performed sporadically, at one point having relocated to Kekaha, Hawai'i.

 Influence on other musicians

-Orange has been cited as an influence by Laura Marling and praised by the likes of David Longstreth (Dirty Projectors) and Charlie Fink (Noah And The Whale).
-Phil Elverum has described Orange as "an actual real-life lounging grass-grove poet who went on to write the best songs in human history."
+Orange has been cited as an influence by Laura Marling and praised by the likes of David Longstreth (Dirty Projectors) and Charlie Fink of Noah and the Whale.